 A collector’s item is only worth what someone will pay, not what the seller asks.
 If you have some Beanie Babies to sell, find out what rare examples look like then look for consistent sales in the same price range, not at the outliers.

-Remember to research collectible Beanie Babies using reputable dealers before you flip the toys online.
+Remember to research collectible Beanie Babies worth money by using reputable dealers and authentication services before you flip the toys online.
 Unscrupulous individuals sometimes post phony listings with exorbitant prices to drive up prices.
 Overpricing may be part of the reason only a small percentage of the high-price Beanies listed on eBay actually sell.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.